(LWX) LONG WAVE X-RAYS

 - Inspection accuracy down to 0.1 mm

-The low X-ray energy results in a high contrast for even small manufacturing irregularities, which cannot be detected using ordinary X-ray systems that
+The LW X-ray energy results in a high contrast for even small manufacturing irregularities, which cannot be detected using standard X-ray systems that

 use shorter wavelengths and therefore lose the contrast from small, thin or light material differences.
 Image acquisition is at a very high frame rate, which entails a high inspection speed – up to 30 m/min, in standard applications.